Waldron College of Health and Human Services

 The program culminates in a residency tailor-made to the student’s learning needs and career goals.
-Upon completion of the DNP program, graduates are eligible for Family Nurse Practitioner, Psychiatric Nurse Practitioner, Executive Nurse Leadership, and Nurse Midwifery Certification.
+Upon completion of the DNP program, graduates are eligible for Family Nurse Practitioner, Psychiatric Nurse Practitioner, and Executive Nurse Leadership.
 The DNP program offers the required clinical and didactic courses in all concentrations and more than 1,000 clinical hours.

 The certification boards are:

-Post-baccalaureate program concentrations will be approximately 81 credit hours and will include:
+Post-baccalaureate program concentrations will be approximately 81 credit hours.

 The post-master’s program will be approximately 30 credit hours and will be available to:

 - Nurse Practitioners

 - Certified Nurse Specialists